Trivivium/devops-2k20/report/REPORT.md

 managed alternatives, but it provided us with invaluable learning opportunities.
-The setup process was interesting and we were able to learn various things about the inner workings of docker, however it did leave space for the potential for critical areas, some of which we encountered (TODO link to database deletion fuckup).
+The setup process was interesting and we were able to learn various things about the inner workings of docker, however it did leave space for the potential for errors in critical components of the application; some of which we encountered (TODO link to database deletion fuckup).

 In accordance with our prior interest in Docker the choice of Docker Swarm was a